Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 Minister of the Week: Rev. Mark Robel

-Rev. Mark began his tenure at the Unitarian Universalist Society of Wellesley Hills in January 2022.
+Rev. Mark began his tenure as a contract minister at the Unitarian Universalist Society of Wellesley Hills in January 2022, and was called as their settled minister in February 2023.
 He received his MDiv. in 2018 from Union Theological Seminary in New York City, and completed a two-year internship at First Church Sterling, MA.
-He is currently also an affiliated Community Minister at All Souls New London, CT.
-Rev. Mark grew up Roman Catholic and credits these roots with his diverse and inclusive theological outlook.
-He sees the world as an amazing melting pot of thoughts and beliefs and sees Unitarian Universalism as the shining star in building Beloved Community.
-Rev. Mark also holds an RN diploma in Nursing from Somerville Hospital School of Nursing, Somerville, MA, and an MSN (Master of Science in Nursing) from Simmons College in Boston.
-He has been a Pediatric Nurse/ Nurse Practitioner for twenty-five years.
+Prior to answering his call to ministry, Rev. Mark has had a career as a Pediatric Nurse/Nurse Practitioner for twenty-five years.
+He holds an RN diploma in Nursing from Somerville Hospital School of Nursing, Somerville, MA, and an MSN (Master of Science in Nursing) from Simmons College in Boston.
 His years as a pediatric nurse have had a profoundly effect on his understanding of compassion and empathy.
 Rev. Mark lives in New London, CT with his husband Tom and their rescue dog “Harley.”
 Both love living close to the beach and are avid gardeners.
 Their son Mark lives in Boston and all three of them have spent many happy weeks enjoying Ferry Beach. |

-Musician of the Week: Reggie Harris
+Musician of the Week: Verne McArthur

 Pricing